Religion in Malaysia: Buddhism and Chinese religions

 Archaeological evidence, as well as official Chinese imperial records and Indian sources, confirm the existence of several Hindu-Buddhist kingdoms in Malaysia from the 3rd to 13th century CE.
 The earliest of these Indianized kingdoms was probably Kedah-Langkasuka in northern Malay Peninsula.

 Kedah, lying half-way between China and the Middle-east, was an important entréport in the "Maritime Silk-route".
 The foundations of ancient stupas have been uncovered in Sungai Mas.
 The famous Chinese traveler-monk, Yi Jing, stopped over there on his sea voyage to Nalanda, India in 671 CE.
 Kedah later became a vassal of Srivijaya from the 7th to 11th century CE.
 The Maharajas of Srivijaya were Buddhists, and they were responsible for building many of the monuments in Sumatra, Peninsular Malaysia, and Java, including the famous Candi Borobudur in Central Java) and Muaro Jambi Temple Compounds in Sumatra.

 In 607 CE, a Chinese embassy of the Sui dynasty recorded the presence of the Buddhist kingdom of Che-tu (literally, "red-earth").
 Located in the interiors of modern-day Kelantan, the kingdom supplied gold and jungle produce to Langkasuka and Champa (Southern Vietnam).
 Terracotta figurines of Buddhas and Bodhisattvas from the Mahayana School were found in the districts of Tanah Merah and Gua Musang in Kelantan.

+Most Malaysian Chinese practice a syncretic blend of various faiths, including Buddhism, Confucianism, Taoism, and the Chinese folk religions, including Datuk Keramat cult.
+Although Buddhism was influential prior to the arrival of Islam, the majority of the current Chinese population arrived during British rule of Malaya.
+Chinese New Year is celebrated as a national holiday.
+For many Chinese, religion is an essential part of their cultural life.